SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/Standalone_Cassandra_Backup_Tool.md

 uid: Standalone_Cassandra_Backup_Tool
 ---

-# Standalone Cassandra Backup Tool
+# Standalone Cassandra Backup tool

 The *StandaloneCassandraBackup.exe* tool can be used by an administrator to take a backup of a Cassandra database (either a single node or a cluster).

 From DataMiner 10.1.8 onwards, this tool is available on each DMA server in the folder `C:\Skyline DataMiner\Tools`.
 As it only affects Cassandra files, it can be used on any DataMiner system regardless of version.

 > [!NOTE]
-> When running one of the below-mentioned commands against a Cassandra cluster or a remote single-node Cassandra, then make sure the Cassandra nodetool is accessible remotely on all nodes.
+> When running one of the below-mentioned commands against a Cassandra cluster or a remote single-node Cassandra, make sure the Cassandra nodetool is accessible remotely on all nodes.
 For more information, see [Making Cassandra nodetool accessible remotely](https://community.dataminer.services/documentation/making-cassandra-nodetool-accessible-remotely/).

 ## Commands